mergemaven11/DocuStore/README.md

-# README
+# DocuStore

-This README would normally document whatever steps are necessary to get the application up and running.
+This Is a CRUD web application where you can create, edit and store documents/notes.
+Similar to Evernote.

-Things you may want to cover:
+Things to know:

-* Ruby version
+* Ruby version: 2.5.0

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Database: sqlite3